ryanwilsond/belte/docs/Belte.md

 data to inform automatic optimizations.
 Optimization Routines are snippets of code that use the data collected by the RunTime to modify programs during compile-time and run-time to increase performance.

-It is encourage to **not** create Optimization Routines while initially implementing a feature or project.
-The purpose of Optimization Routines are to enable the developer to not having to think about performance while focusing on the logical implementation of code, and also to boost performance of types in a way that no other contemporary programming language is.
+It is encouraged to **not** create Optimization Routines while initially implementing a feature or entire project.
+Optimization Routines have two purposes.
+1) To give the developer the ability to ignore performance while focusing on the logical implementation of a feature, as Optimization Routines can be added later without modifying existing logic.
+And 2) to boost the performance of complex types in a way that no other contemporary programming language is.

-The `RunTime` class interfaces with the RunTime program to either update/retrieve data from the database or to modify components of the program.
+The `RunTime` class interfaces with the RunTime program to update or retrieve data from the database or to modify components of the program.
 Take the following simplified List definition as an example:

 ```belte